bopopescu/templates/TechReady/README.md

 WHAT TO EXPECT
 ==============

+The photo mosaic takes about an hour to be constructed.
 While still being constructed, the Mona Lisa Photo Mosaic should look something like the following:

 ![alt text](https://raw.githubusercontent.com/gatneil/templates/master/TechReady/images/MidwayMona.png "image can't load")

+If you want to change the amount of time it takes for the photo mosiac to be constructed, the easiest way would be to increase/decrease the number of small images each compute node is given.
+This is probably best done in vmss_node/do_work.py, around line 53 where cifar-10 batch 1 is read into memory.
+If you do this, please check the DEPLOYMENT DETAILS section for some advice on what you will need to change.

 DEBUGGING